budgefeeney/ventureforth/docs/chapter1 - setup.md

 # Starting a new Haskell Project

-> For educational purposes, in this and the next two parts of this tutoria we will project template very similar to the [Haskeleton]() template by hand.
-In practice you would just use the [Haskell Init scaffolding tool]() to create a project according to the Haskeleton template directly, as described [here](fixme)
+> For educational purposes, in the first three parts of this tutorial, we will manually build lay out project template in a manner very similar to the [Haskeleton template](https://github.com/tfausak/haskeleton) ([tutorial](http://taylor.fausak.me/2014/03/04/haskeleton-a-haskell-project-skeleton/)).
+In practice you would just use the [Haskell Init scaffolding tool](https://github.com/fujimura/hi) to create a project according to the Haskeleton template directly, as described [here](fixme)

 As a "proper" Haskell application, Venture Forth will be comprised of the following parts